Roles and Interests

 Oregon Psychological Association (OPA)

 Duran, E. (2013).
 Toward a new view of intergenerational trauma.
-Participated as a panel member in this full day workshop led by Dr. Eduardo Duran.
-Portland Community College, Portland, Ore.
+Invited to participate as a panelmember in this full day workshop led by Dr. Eduardo Duran.
+Portland Community College, Portland, OR.

 Koslofsky, S. ( 2012).
 Managing your HIV/AIDS patient in crisis; The grey zone.
 Presentation delivered to HIV/AIDS community organizations.